apaz-cli/daisho/README.md

 * Memory safe
   * Just like the C that it compiles to.
   * In practice, you should be fine if you stick to standard containers.
+* Usable in production
+  * For now.
+Unless you're a masochist like me.
 * Fast at compiling programs
   * This is an eventual goal, but not a priority.
   * For now, having a compiler at all is a higher priority.